 Smaller fires will have less impact.
 Don't snap branches off trees, either living or dead, because this scars them.
 Use only sticks from the ground that can be broken by hand.
-Collect wood from long grass, rather than open ground, as wood on open ground is the only cover provided to wildlife from aerial predators.
 Larger pieces of downed wood play an important and unique role in nutrition, water cycling, and soil productivity.
 They provide shelter for wildlife such as lizards and, while decaying, germination sites for many plant species.

-Smaller firewood and wood that breaks easily burns completely to ash, which makes the clean up easier.
+Smaller firewood and wood that breaks easily burn completely to ash, which makes the clean up easier.
 Half-burned logs present a disposal problem-and often a disagreeable sight for the next campsite visitor.
 The use of hatchets, axes or saws isn't necessary or desirable.
 In the natural areas, gather firewood on the way to your camp so that there is less impact on a particular site and the area around your site retains a natural appearance.